khuship2005/specially-abled-Network-System/README.md

 # Technologies used:
-- Front-end: HTML, CSS, and JavaScript for designing and building GUI.
+- Front-end: HTML, CSS, and JavaScript for designing and building the website's user interface.

 - Back-end: PHP for handling form data and database interaction.
 - Database: MySQL for storing and managing data, interacted with through PHP.